pklipp/pklipp.github.io/_posts/2015-03-24-Ethnography-in-Software-Design-An-Anthropologists-Point-of-View-with-Kelly-Moran.md

 ---
 layout: post
-title:  "Ethnography in Software Design – An Anthropologist’s Point of View – a talk by Kelly Moran"
+title:  "Ethnography in Software Design – An Anthropologist’s Point of View with Kelly Moran"
 date:   2015-03-27 16:36:27
 comments: true
 categories: ethnography